machinalis/iepy/docs/instantiation.rst

 The upgrade process will apply the needed changes to the instance-folder structure.

-In the case made local changes, the tool will preserve a copy of your changes so you can merge by hand on the conflict areas.
+In the case you made local changes, the tool will preserve a copy of your changes so you can merge by hand on the conflicting areas.

 For upgrading a iepy instance, simply run the following command